 The rightmost column of this table lists the UBL XML attributes that implement the CCTS supplementary components associated with each CCTS data type.
 It is important to be aware of these attributes, because they do not appear directly in the UBL data models but are logically implied by data type inheritance and do appear in the UBL XML schemas in accordance with the UBL Naming and Design Rules.
 As indicated here, a few of the most significant of these supplementary CCTS components become required XML attributes in UBL and will be required in any instance of an element derived from the corresponding type.
-See Section C.4, "Navigating the UBL 2.1 Data Model Spreadsheets" for an example of UBL attributes in the data models is provided in this summary report:
+See Section C.4, "Navigating the UBL 2.1 Data Model Spreadsheets" for an example of UBL attributes and a further discussion of this point.
+A reverse lookup of the implied occurrence of each attribute in the data models is provided in this summary report: